-About Piscine is a multidependent exhibition phenomenon that handles solo, group and collaborative situations: a hybrid apparatus that sometimes acts as an artist group and at other times acts as a curatorial unit.
+About Piscine was a multidependent exhibition phenomenon that handled solo, group and collaborative situations: a hybrid apparatus that simultaneously worked as an exhibition space and as an artist group.

 Michael Roloff (2015 – 2016)